Surge FAQs

 Please follow these steps to fix:

-1. Open Surge Mac's settings interface, select Advanced, and click Remove Helper.
+1. Open Surge Mac's settings interface, select System Permissions Overview, and click Remove Helper.

 2. Enter your system login password.